chrisstef/defi-staking/README.md

 - `stakeTokens`: Add a token to the farming contract for yield farming.

-- `unStakeTokens`: Remove your tokens from the staking contract.
+- `unStakeTokens`: Remove tokens from the staking contract.

 - `claimTokens`: Mint mock USDT required for staking.